AvolitesLtd/TitanManual/docs/effects/pixel-mapper-examples.md

 In this example we create random flashing bars, and use layer controls to make global adjustments to the whole effect.

-1. Create a group and adjust the fixture layout as described in previous examples
+1. Create a group and adjust the group layout as described in previous examples

 2. Select this group and begin creating an effect